On August 18, 2016, the Court upheld the United Nations’ immunity from claims. We have 90 days to decide whether to appeal to the Supreme Court.

 The evidence that UN malfeasance caused the cholera outbreak in Haiti is overwhelming and well documented.
 Numerous independent scientific studies, including studies by the United States Centers for Disease Control and Prevention, by one of the world’s leading cholera epidemiologists Dr. Renaud Piarroux, and by a panel of independent experts appointed by the UN, all point to MINUSTAH as the source of the cholera epidemic.
 DNA testing shows that the cholera strain that is responsible for the epidemic is a perfect match to a strain active in South Asia.
-Furthermore, many witnesses have reported on the poor sanitation conditions on the base, including members of the neighboring community, international journalist, official investigators, and the UN-appointed panel of independent experts.
+Furthermore, many witnesses reported on the poor sanitation conditions on the base, including members of the neighboring community, international journalist, official investigators, and the UN-appointed panel of independent experts.

 The UN Response

-In the media, the UN denies any responsibility for starting the cholera epidemic.
+In the media, the UN has consistently denied any responsibility for starting the cholera epidemic.
 It claims that a “confluence of factors,” including Haiti’s weak sanitation and health infrastructure, was responsible for causing the epidemic.
 This is a legally invalid defense.
 The weakness of Haiti’s health, water and sanitation systems were pre-existing conditions that were well known before the outbreak.
 Following the 2010 earthquake, a chorus of public health experts warned that outbreaks of water-borne diseases, especially cholera, would have disastrous consequences.
 Haiti’s vulnerability is precisely what made the cholera epidemic a directly foreseeable consequence of the UN’s reckless release of contaminants into Haiti’s waterways.
 Just as someone who plays with matches in a dry field cannot blame the dry field when a wildfire breaks out, the UN cannot point to Haiti’s underlying vulnerability as a defense for its own recklessness.
 The UN also claims that it is impossible to be certain about the origins of cholera in Haiti.
 This contradicts extensive independent investigations that conclusively place blame on the UN and have “closed the book ” on the question of the epidemic’s origins on a molecular level.
 Independent scientists, including the UN’s Independent Experts, have thoroughly debunked alternative environmental hypotheses about the source of the epidemic.